-- Protocol 1Trust Boards must follow any guidance on safeguarding issued by the Diocese, however the school and its Governing Board remain responsible for safeguarding. - Protocol 2 Boards of Directors of Academy Trust Companies are required to determine who will be responsible for safeguarding in their academies in line with their Scheme of Delegation. - Protocol 3 Trust Boards must ensure that the Diocesan Schools Commissioner is informed of any significant safeguarding issue that arises.
+- Protocol 1 Governing Boards must follow any guidance on safeguarding issued by the Diocese. - Protocol 2 Boards of Directors of Academy Trust Companies are required to determine who will be responsible for safeguarding in their academies in line with their Scheme of Delegation. - Protocol 3 Governing Boards must ensure that the Diocesan Schools Commissioner is informed of any significant safeguarding issue that arises.